Lyceris-chan/selfhost-stack/README.md

 | **1-2 Users** | 2 | 4 GB | Baseline.
 Fast browsing for a single household. |
 | **3-10 Users** | 4 | 8 GB | Recommended for small groups.
 Handles simultaneous 4K streams well. |
 | **10-30 Users** | 8 | 16 GB | High-capacity.
 Suitable for small communities or public instances. |

+### Internal Resource Management (Container Isolation)

+To ensure stability and prevent any single service from exhausting host resources, this stack utilizes native **Docker Resource Limits** (configured in `docker-compose.yml` via `zima.sh`).

+- **Total Reserved Limit:** The combined maximum RAM limit for all services is capped at approximately **7.5 GB**.
+- **Isolation:** Even if one service (like Invidious) experiences a traffic spike, it cannot exceed its assigned limit (e.g., 1.5 vCPU, 1 GB RAM), preserving the responsiveness of the Dashboard and AdGuard.
+- **Scaling Capability:** The current configuration is pre-tuned to support up to **30 users** on a machine with 16 GB RAM, leaving 50% of host memory for the OS, filesystem cache, and Docker overhead.

 > **Note:** Building containers from source (e.g., Invidious, Wikiless, BreezeWiki) is the most intensive task.
 On systems with less than 4 vCPUs, updates may cause temporary UI lag for other users during the compilation phase.